 • Contract breaching issues

 There are many accountants in Carmel, but not all of them will fit into the role of forensic accounting.
-If you want to succeed in your litigation, you must be careful when choosing your forensic accounting expert.
+To succeed in your litigation, you must be careful when choosing your forensic accounting expert.
 You want to partner with someone proficient in gathering evidence, analyzing and interpreting fiscal data, and, more importantly, testifying in court.
-When choosing your forensic accounting expert, you should look out for the following qualities.
+When choosing your forensic accounting expert, you should look for the following qualities.

 Knowledge and experience: The accountant should possess an appropriate set of skills that are relevant to your case.
 If you require valuation services, they should be proficient and experienced in valuation matters, including providing a winning valuation testimony.
 Similarly, if you are handling matrimonial disputes, you should find an expert with vast family law accounting experience.